watmin/cogere/README.md

     Multiple commands can be specified as arguments, they will be ran in sequence
   Hostname resolution
-    Setting a hostname's IP address to 0 will for DNS lookups
+    Setting a hostname's IP address to 0 will force DNS lookups

 John Shields - SmartVault Corporation - 2015
 ```